 The original structure was part of a land parcel owned by Francis Silverthorn in the 1840s, then passed to the Gooderhams in the 1860s.
-It remained in the Gooderham family for the next 50 years as Archibald Gooderham married Mary Sibbald and she passed the property on to Catherine fronting onto Second Line West is made of stacked plank construction and finished in rough cast stucco.
+It remained in the Gooderham family for the next 50 years as Archibald Gooderham married Mary Sibbald and she passed onto Second Line West is made of stacked plank construction and finished in rough cast stucco.
 In 2005, the small modest plank house was moved back from the roadway about 10 feet.
 The porch had been almost entirely on the road right of way.
-It was removed and fully rebuilt once the house was removed from its original stone
+It was removed and fully rebuilt once the house was removed from its original stone foundation and put on a new concrete foundation with a large addition to the rear in an L-shape.
+The addition is made in a conventional frame method.
+In addition to being moved back from the road, the front, original portion of the building had its roofline raised about one foot.